umasuo/code_analyzer/README.md

 Add this repository as a submodule, so that you can keep your resources up to date: `git submodule add https://github.com/reactivesw/code_analyzer_test.git`

-Use the fellow command to update the submodule: `git submodule foreach git pull`
+To update the submodule when there is an upate, run command: `git submodule foreach git pull`

 **In case you want to remove the submodule**, there are 3 steps before you commit and push the changes:
 ```sh